Detection of gravitational wave mixed polarization with single space-based detectors: Methodology

-where $|\tilde{\mathbf{z}}|_{f=f_0}$ represents the amplitude of $\tilde{\mathbf{z}}$ at frequency $f_0$ and $S_{ \tilde{\mathbf{z}} }$ represents the noise power spectrum of $\tilde{\mathbf{z}}$.
+where $|\tilde{\mathbf{z}}|_{f=f_0}$ represents the amplitude of $\tilde{\mathbf{z}}$ at frequency $f_0$ and $S_{ \tilde{\mathbf{z}} }$ represents the noise power spectrum of $\tilde{\mathbf{z}}$, shown in Fig.~\ref{noisefig}.
 With $B=\{0.4, 0.8\}$ and one-year observation time, we get $\{\rho< 7,\rho< 7\}$ for LISA and $\{\rho<7,\rho=11.6\}$ for Taiji in the tensor-scalar model, $\rho=\{57.4,113.3\}$ for LISA and $\rho=\{77.5,157.1\}$ for Taiji in the tensor-vector model, $\rho=\{57.3,113.9\}$ for LISA and $\rho=\{77.6,154.9\}$ for Taiji in the tensor-vector-scalar model.
 For TianQin we get $\rho<7$ in the tensor-scalar, tensor-vector and tensor-vector-scalar models with $B=\{0.4, 0.8\}$ and one-year observation time.
 To get $\rho>7$ with one-year observation time, we find LISA requires $B>3.3$, $B>5\times 10^{-2}$ and $B>5\times 10^{-2}$ in the tensor-scalar, tensor-vector and tensor-vector-scalar models, respectively; Taiji requires $B>0.49$, $B>3.8\times10^{-2}$ and $B>3.8\times10^{-2}$ in the tensor-scalar, tensor-vector and tensor-vector-scalar models, respectively.
 In order to avoid the limitation of the conclusion because it was drawn from one particular rather than a global representation of the performance of the detector, we choose several representative locations for the J0806.3+1527-like source and the results with LISA and Taiji are shown in Table \ref{snrtable}.
+Except the location $(\theta, \phi)$, all other parameters for the sources are the same as J0806.3+1527.
 For all the sources and models, we get $\rho<7$ with TianQin.
-Except the location $(\theta, \phi)$, all other parameters for the sources are the same as J0806.3+1527.
 These results show that the conclusion that the method can be used by LISA and Taiji to detect extra polarizations is robust.
-Due to the orbital motion of the detector in space, along its trajectory, a detector like LISA and Taiji can be effectively regarded as a set of virtual detectors at different position and therefore form a network with $N$ number of virtual detectors to measure the polarization content of monochromatic GW signals.
-However, TianQin always points to the reference source J0806.3+1527 without changing the orientation of its detector plane, so TianQin cannot use this method to detect the polarization content of monochromatic GWs. \begin{widetext}
+Due to the orbital motion of the detector in space, along its trajectory, a detector like LISA and Taiji can be effectively regarded as a set of virtual detectors at different position and therefore form a network with $N$ number of virtual detectors to measure the polarization contents of monochromatic GW signals.
+However, TianQin always points to the reference source J0806.3+1527 without changing the orientation of its detector plane, so TianQin cannot use this method to detect the polarization contents of monochromatic GWs.